Home → About

 In July 2014 LEAP for Education, Inc. incorporated as a non-profit corporation in the Commonwealth of Massachusetts and on May 31, 2015 separated from NSCAP.

-We are successful because of our staff, volunteers, donors and community partners which include Salem Public Schools, City of Salem, City of Peabody, Peabody Veterans Memorial High School, City of Gloucester, Gloucester High School, Workforce Investment Board, Peabody Essex Museum, and the House of the Seven Gables, Salem State University and the many businesses who assist our youth in educational programs and career opportunities.
+We are successful because of our staff, volunteers, donors and community partners which include Salem State University, Salem Public Schools, City of Salem, City of Peabody, Peabody Veterans Memorial High School, City of Lynn, the Marshall Middle School, City of Gloucester, Gloucester High School, MassHire Workforce Investment Board, Peabody Essex Museum, the House of the Seven Gables and the many businesses who assist our youth in educational programs and career opportunities.
 Most of all, our success in linked to the students themselves and their families who hold aspirations and a belief in their futures and are taking steps to make it happen.